FabricMC/fabric-docs/versions/1.20.4/develop/items/first-item.md

 Calling a method on a class statically initializes it if it hasn't been previously loaded - this means that all `static` fields are evaluated.
 This is what this dummy `initialize` method is for.

-## Adding the Item to an Item Group {#adding-the-item-to-an-item-group}
+## Adding the Item to a Creative Tab {#adding-the-item-to-an-item-group}

 ::: info
-If you want to add the item to a custom `ItemGroup`, checkout the [Custom Item Groups](./item-groups) page for more information.
+If you want to add the item to a custom `CreativeModeTab`, checkout the [Custom Creative Tabs](./item-groups) page for more information.
 :::

-For example purposes, we will add this item to the ingredients `ItemGroup`, you will need to use Fabric API's item group events - specifically `ItemGroupEvents.modifyEntriesEvent`
+For example purposes, we will add this item to the ingredients `CreativeModeTab`, you will need to use Fabric API's item group events - specifically `ItemGroupEvents.modifyEntriesEvent`

 This can be done in the `initialize` method of your items class.